Welding Engineering Inspection Services

-Bespoke Fabrications can offer Welding Inspection and Non-Destructive Testing to suit our client’s specific requirements.
-NDT covers a broad group of techniques used to evaluate the properties of a material, part, product, or weld without materially affecting the integrity of the piece being inspected or investigated under the test procedure.
+Bespoke Fabrications can offer Welding Inspection and Non-Destructive Weld Testing to suit our client’s specific requirements.
+Non-Destructive Testing covers a broad group of techniques used to evaluate the properties of a material, part, product, or weld without materially affecting the integrity of the piece being inspected or investigated under the test procedure.

 This is a method of non-destructive testing used to assess the quality of welds in accordance with BS EN 5817 / ASME standards.
 Visual inspection is an inexpensive method of evaluating the condition of weld joints, however it requires a high degree of skill and experience to critically detect any flaws and/or surface breaks in the weld, often requiring good lighting and specialist cameras, mirrors, and borescopes.

-This process can also be known as liquid penetrant inspection and is used to locate surface cracks and defects, and the porosity of the material.
+Dye Penetrant Inspection can also be known as liquid penetrant inspection or penetrant testing and is used to locate surface cracks and defects, and the porosity of the material.
 It is easy to perform and easy to clean up, causing minimal disruption to productivity, but also only detects flaws on the surface of the material.
-DPI is a portable and efficient method, meaning testing can be conducted at our manufacturing facility, or on-site at our client’s request.
+Dye Penetrant Inspection (DPI) is a portable and efficient method, meaning testing can be conducted at our manufacturing facility, or on-site at our client’s request.
 It can be used across a variety of materials to quickly observe large and difficult surface areas.

-This is one of the most accurate NDT methods, to detect subsurface flaws deep within the test piece, for material thicknesses from 8 mm thick up to as thick as commercially available, and is highly sensitive, enabling extremely small flaws to be detected.
-UT uses electronically produced high-frequency sound waves to penetrate metals such as steel and other alloys, with short ultrasonic pulses passing through the metal.
+Ultrasonic Testing is one of the most accurate Non-Destructive Testing (NDT) methods, to detect subsurface flaws deep within the test piece, for material thicknesses from 8 mm thick up to as thick as commercially available, and is highly sensitive, enabling extremely small flaws to be detected.
+Ultrasonic Testing (UT) uses electronically produced high-frequency sound waves to penetrate metals such as steel and other alloys, with short ultrasonic pulses passing through the metal.
 As there are no chemicals used, this method is non-hazardous so will not affect others nearby, and the results immediate.

 Ensuring absolute confidence by taking critical components to the extreme, hydrostatic testing is an essential part of critical component analysis, used for checking components under pre-determined conditions to minimise the risk of fatigue failure once commissioned.